-MS3008, MS3009, MS3018, MS3019 New for 2017-2018 school year, CCSS version
+MS3008, MS3009, MS3018, MS3019

 Promotion Requirement: World History 7

 This course covers the beginnings of the Roman and Byzantine Empires to China's Golden Age, then runs through the Middle Ages and early Renaissance.
 The students will study the growth of Islam and the great cultures that grew from the Muslim religion, the rise of sub-Saharan civilizations and their interaction with Europe and the Middle East cultures, civilizations that thrived and grew in Mesoamerica, and the development of early Chinese civilizations such as the Khans.
 Students will learn about the early Meso-America civilizations and the advancements they were able to make.
 The students will also learn about the way religion impacted all early cultures and how it was used as a weapon against other civilization's enemies.
 Students will examine democratic ideals and the influence of the Renaissance and the Enlightenment on cultural and political movements throughout the world.